ibrahim-sadiqi/QAntiVirus/README.md

 ## Contact

-For any questions or inquiries, please contact [Eblali](https://github.com/Eblali).
+For any questions or inquiries, please contact [Ibrahim Sadiqi](https://github.com/ibrahim-sadiqi).